kubeflow/website/content/en/docs/started/installing-kubeflow.md

 {{% alert title="Warning" color="warning" %}}
 This method is for advanced users.
 The Kubeflow community is not able to provide support for environment-specific issues when using the raw manifests.
 If you need support, please consider using a [packaged distribution](#packaged-distributions-of-kubeflow).
 {{% /alert %}}

-The raw <a href="https://github.com/kubeflow/manifests">Kubeflow manifests</a> are aggregated by the <a href="https://github.com/kubeflow/community/tree/master/wg-manifests">Manifests Working Group</a>
-and are intended to be used as the base of packaged distributions,
+The raw <a href="https://github.com/kubeflow/manifests"><code>kubeflow/manifests</code></a> are aggregated by the <a href="https://github.com/kubeflow/community/tree/master/wg-manifests">Manifests Working Group</a> and are intended to be used as the <strong>base of packaged distributions</strong>.
-<b>advanced users may choose to install the manifests directly</b> by following <a href="https://github.com/kubeflow/manifests#installation">these instructions</a>.
+However, advanced users that are willing to make manual patches may choose to install the manifests directly by following <a href="https://github.com/kubeflow/manifests#installation">these instructions</a>.

 <a id="next-steps"></a>
 ## Next steps